Winter’s Tale Is Too Much Story For A Movie. It Needs To Be A NetFlix Series

 What Is Winter’s Tale?

-None of the above was not captured on film.
-In fact it wasn’t communicated.
+None of the above was captured on film.
+In fact, it wasn’t communicated.
 New York as a character was left out of the film.
 I crucial element that you leave the film asking, “Did the director read the book or just get handed a screenplay?”

 The Road To Ruin Is Paved On Good Intentions